 I start off by sauteing onions and beefy portabella mushrooms and pureeing them in a beef-flavored broth before mixing them with wheat gluten.
 Then, the secret to a delicious juicy steak is simmering it in a flavored broth and then searing it to perfection.

-Even a meat-eater will love this seitan recipe!
-It's the closest thing to a real steak that you can make
+Even meat-eaters will love this seitan recipe!
+It’s the closest thing to a real steak that you can make

 🧾 Ingredients and substitutions